SCONE Guide

 Key Block-Style Patterns

 SCONE uses block-style syntax.
 These snippets show the core patterns.
-No geometry cartesian, material N temperature=..., settings blocks with mode, or ... end terminators.
+Do not use geometry cartesian, material N temperature=..., settings blocks, or ... end terminators.

 Physics package (criticality)